- 6-Minute Article

 How could I be making more money?

-It’s important to encourage your financial advisor to constantly stress test your portfolio and financial plan.
+It’s important to encourage your financial professional to constantly stress test your portfolio and retirement plan.
 You’re paying him or her specifically so your investments work as hard as they can and it’s not a “set it and forget it” endeavor.
-Make sure your financial advisor is optimizing your investments across the board.
+Make sure your financial professional is optimizing your investments across the board.